edgedb/edgedb/docs/intro/edgeql.rst

     e.op(e.duration("5 minutes"), "+", e.duration("2 hours"))

-See :ref:`Docs > Standard Library <ref_std>` for reference documentation on all built-in types, functions, and operators.
+See :ref:`Docs > Standard Library <ref_std>` for reference documentation on all built-in types, including the functions and operators that apply to them.

 Insert an object
 ^^^^^^^^^^^^^^^^